itamarst/eliot/docs/source/index.rst

 Eliot is only used to generate your logs; you might still need tools like Logstash and ElasticSearch to aggregate and store logs if you are using multiple processes across multiple machines.

 * **Start here:** :doc:`Quickstart documentation <quickstart>`
-* Need help or have any questions? `File an issue <https://github.com/itamarst/eliot/issues/new>`_ on GitHub.
+* Need help or have any questions? `File an issue <https://github.com/itamarst/eliot/issues/new>`_.
+* Eliot is licensed under the `Apache 2.0 license <https://github.com/itamarst/eliot/blob/master/LICENSE>`_, and the source code is `available on GitHub <https://github.com/itamarst/eliot>`_.
+* Eliot supports Python 3.7, 3.6, and 3.5.
+  Python 2.7 is in legacy support mode (see :ref:`python2` for details).
 * **Commercial support** is available from `Python⇒Speed <https://pythonspeed.com/services/#eliot>`_.
 * Read on for the full documentation.